Rabb Graduate Center, 257

-ProfileCatherine J. Lewis Theobald, Ph.D., is a full-time Lecturer in French and Francophone Studies after being on the tenure track at CUNY and teaching at Boston University.
-Her research has two main foci: early modern French literature and word and image studies.
+ProfileCatherine J. Lewis Theobald, Ph.D., is an Assistant Professor of French and Francophone Studies after being on the tenure track at CUNY and teaching at Boston University.
+Her research has three main foci: early modern French literature, word and image studies (including portraiture, illustrated novels, and graffiti), and Québec Studies.
 Many of her publications focus on prose forms that rely on visual imagery, particularly the verbal portrait, and on book engravings.
 In journals such as French Forum, Papers on French Seventeenth-Century Literature, and Women in French Studies, she explores the idea that the literary portrait, despite its reputation as a mere salon game, has an evolving presence in a large body of early modern writing.
-Several of her most recent publications address questions of gender, identity, viewing, and pleasure in early modern text and pictures, and her newest project examines associations between Louis XIV and bodies of scientific knowledge in written and visual portraits of the king.
+Several of her most recent publications address questions of gender, identity, viewing, and pleasure in early modern illustrated novels, and her newest project examines love graffiti in book and film.
 Dr Theobald strives to enrich her teaching by bringing her research into the classroom at all levels.
-Most recently, she developed and taught a new upper-level class in French entitled "Reading Versailles: Portrait, Space, and Spectacle under the Sun King."
+She has developed and taught an upper-level class in French entitled "Reading Versailles: Portrait, Space, and Spectacle under the Sun King" and will be teaching a new class, "La Révolution tranquille?: Québec’s Culture Wars on Stage and Screen."
 She is thrilled to be a part of the Brandeis community.

 |FREN||32a||Intermediate French: Conversation|